Persian cat: Classification by registries

 The breed standards of various cat fancier organisations may treat the Himalayan and Exotic Shorthair (or simply Exotic) as variants of the Persian or as separate breeds.
-The Cat Fanciers' Association (CFA) treats the Himalayan as a colour-pattern class of both the Persian and the Exotic, which have separate but nearly identical standards (differing in coat length).
-The Fédération Internationale Féline (FIFe) entirely subsumes what other registries call the Himalayan as simply among the allowed colouration patterns for the Persian and the Exotic, treated as separate breeds.
+The CFA treats the Himalayan as a colour-pattern class of both the Persian and the Exotic, which have separate but nearly identical standards (differing in coat length).
+The FIFe entirely subsumes what other registries call the Himalayan as simply among the allowed colouration patterns for the Persian and the Exotic, treated as separate breeds.
 The International Cat Association (TICA) treats them both as variants of the Persian.
 The World Cat Federation (WCF) treats the Persian and Exotic Shorthair as separate breeds and subsumes the Himalayan colouration as colourpoint varieties under each.

-Among regional and national organizations, Feline Federation Europe treats all three as separate breeds.
+Among regional and national organisations, Feline Federation Europe treats all three as separate breeds.
 The American Cat Fanciers Association (ACFA) has the three as separate breeds (also with a Non-pointed Himalayan that is similar to the Persian).
 The Australian Cat Federation (AFC) follows the FIFe practice.
 The Canadian Cat Association (CCA-AFC) treats the three separately and even has an Exotic Longhair sub-breed of the Exotic and a Non-pointed Himalayan sub-breed of the Himalayan, which differ from the Persian only in having some mixed ancestry.
-The (UK) Governing Council of the Cat Fancy (GCCF) does likewise.
+The GCCF does likewise.

 Popularity

 The popularity of the Persian (blue line) in the UK (GCCF) has declined for the past two decades.

 In 2008, the Persian was the most popular breed of pedigree cats in the United States.
 In the UK (GCCF), registration numbers have decreased since the early 1990s and the Persian lost its top spot to the British Shorthair in 2001.
 As of 2012, it was the 6th most popular breed, behind the British Shorthair, Ragdoll, Siamese, Maine Coon and Burmese.
 In France, the Persian is the only breed whose registration declined between 2003 and 2007, dropping by more than a quarter.
+In the 2024 statistics of FIFe, one of the major global cat registries, the Persian breed ranked at position 11 out of 54 breeds in popularity, comprising 2,1% of their total registered kittens that year, which translates to 1.981 cats.

-The most colour popular varieties, according to CFA registration data, are seal point, blue point, flame point and tortie point Himalayan, followed by black-white, shaded silvers and calico.
+The most colour popular varieties, according to CFA registration data, are black ("seal") point, blue point, red ("flame") point and tortie point Himalayan, followed by black-white, shaded silvers and tri-colour.